Sound design for video games is not so much about making a game good-sounding but improving the game with sound.

 So the total time necessary for the sound development of a hyper-casual game is around 48 hours.
 With the average sound designer rate of $30 – $100 per hour, the sound design costs are expected to fall in a range from $1,440 to $4,800.

-The importance of game audio is obvious.
+The importance of sound design for video games is obvious.
 The thought-out sound effects help players to submerge into the virtual reality of the game environment.
 Sound effects make the player’s journey more exciting and enjoyable.

 Sound design is an essential part of every game development workflow.
 Moreover, it’s crucial to create audio effects that can truly complement the game’s purpose.